abigailhaddad/fedscope_employment/README-DEVELOPMENT.md

 This repository contains the **processing pipeline** that creates the cleaned dataset. **The actual data files (72 quarterly CSV files, ~140M records) are hosted on [Hugging Face](https://huggingface.co/datasets/abigailhaddad/fedscope)**.

+## What's in This Repository

+- **Original ZIP files**: All 72 quarterly FedScope Employment Cube ZIP files are included in the `fedscope_data/raw/` directory for easy replication
+- **Processing pipeline**: Scripts to extract, clean, and transform the data
+- **Documentation**: Original OPM documentation PDFs for each quarterly dataset

+If you want the raw ZIP files in one location rather than downloading from multiple OPM pages, or if you want to replicate the processing, you can use this repository.

 ## Data Quality

 The processing pipeline handles several data quality issues: